History of the Tampa Bay Buccaneers: Seasons 1976–1978

+Seasons 1979–1982

+The Buccaneers began the 1979 season with five consecutive victories and the team featured on the cover of Sports Illustrated.

-With four games left in the season, the Bucs only needed to win one of them to make the playoffs, and did so in their final contest at home against the Kansas City Chiefs, which was played in the worst downpour in Bucs history.
-Finishing with a 10–6 record, the Bucs had their first winning season, and indeed won the Central Division in a tiebreaker over the Chicago Bears.
-In an upset, the Bucs defeated the Philadelphia Eagles 24–17 in the divisional round of the playoffs.
-Because the Los Angeles Rams defeated the Dallas Cowboys in the other NFC playoff game, the Bucs hosted the NFC Championship Game the following week in Tampa.
-The Bucs lost to the Rams 9–0, thanks to great defense by the Rams.
-In only their fourth season, the Bucs seemed on the verge of fulfilling McKay's five-year plan.
+The team won its final game against the Kansas City Chiefs to make the playoffs.
+Finishing with a 10–6 record, the Bucs had their first winning season, and won the Central Division in a tiebreaker over the Chicago Bears.
+The Bucs upset the Philadelphia Eagles 24–17 in the divisional round of the 1979 playoffs.
+The will allowed the Bucs to host NFC Championship Game in Tampa, where the team lost to the Rams 9–0.

-Injuries plagued the team again in 1980, and the Bucs were limited to five wins, ten losses, and one tie against the also injury-plagued Packers.
+In 1980, the Bucs had five wins, 10 losses, and a tie against the Green Bay Packers.

-The Bucs made the playoffs again despite mediocre performance in the 1981 season, winning a weak division and entering the first round during the strike-shortened 1982 season.
-The 1981 season came down to a thrilling final game at Detroit.
+The last game in the 1981 season was against the Detroit Lions.
 The winner would take the Central Division crown and the loser would miss the playoffs.
 The Lions had not lost at home all season.
-Although the Bucs trailed early, an 84-yard touchdown bomb from QB Williams to WR Kevin House and a fumble recovery for a touchdown by David Logan sealed the shocking win for the Bucs.
-The Dallas Cowboys rewarded the Bucs’ efforts with a 38–0 blowout in the divisional round of the playoffs.
+The Bucs trailed early, but an 84-yard touchdown pass from quarterback Doug Williams to wide receiver Kevin House, and a fumble recovery for a touchdown by David Logan sealed the win for the Bucs and a place in the 1981 playoffs.
+The Dallas Cowboys defeated the Bucs 38–0 in the divisional round.

-The 1982 season started just as poorly, as the Buccaneers went 0–3 before a players’ strike shut down the NFL for seven weeks.
-When the league resumed play, the Bucs were nicknamed the “Cardiac Kids” for winning five of their next six games all in the final moments to go 5–4 and qualify for the expanded playoff slate.
-In the first round, the Bucs once again faced the Cowboys at home in Dallas, but the Bucs put up a much better fight, actually leading the game at the half but lost 30–17.
+Starting the 1982 season, the Bucs went 0–3 before a players strike shut down the NFL for seven weeks.
+When the league resumed play, the Bucs won five of its next six games and qualified for the expanded playoff slate.
+In the first round, the Bucs lost 30–17 to the Cowboys in Dallas.

-The Bucs did not return to the playoffs, nor have another non-losing season under Culverhouse's ownership.